-The dual degree program is tight, and so it is best if you decide early that you want to pursue this challenging and rewarding course of study.
+The dual degree program requires careful scheduling, and so it is best if you decide early that you want to pursue this challenging and rewarding course of study.
 If you are interested in the Dual Degree program, inquire about it with your physics advisor or any of the physics faculty.